marcomarinodev/obd2-car-tracker/README.md

 ### TODO

 - Create SelectMode UI
-     - add remaining paddings (1/3 and 2/3 tiles)
+     - add shadow to cells
+     - dark mode only
-     - adjust icons and size of imageView inside mosaic tiles
+     - adjust icons of imageView inside mosaic tiles
 - Create history of data in order to understand when a trouble error occurred and in which condition (low fuel pressure, ...)
 - CarInfoView (UI)
      - Use Strategy Pattern to show a specific UI where: